mikexcohen/calculusWithPython/README.md

 # New course!

 Hi friends!

-I'm happy to announce that this course is now LIVE.
-Come check it out: https://www.udemy.com/course/pycalc1_x/?couponCode=202210
+This repository contains the code and data files related to my calculus course.
+Here's the url to the full course: https://www.udemy.com/course/pycalc1_x/?couponCode=202210